 Avi GSLB Architecture

 Avi GSLB provides simplified and centralized configuration and monitoring of global applications.
 In a typical environment, the corporate name server delegates one or more subdomains to Avi GSLB, which then owns these domains, and provides responses to DNS queries from clients.
-Avi GSLB provides an active/backup model for backup or disaster recovery applications, and an active/active model to respond with the most optimal site, based on load, proximity, etc. This article overviews the architecture, functionality, and terminology for Avi GSLB.
+Avi GSLB can implement an active/backup model for backup or disaster recovery applications, and an active/active model to respond with the most optimal site, based on load, proximity, etc. This article overviews the architecture, functionality, and terminology for Avi GSLB.

-Features supported in Avi Vantage 16.3
+Features Supported in Avi Vantage 16.3

 - DNS-based load balancing